juliocesarscheidt/kube-pod-metrics-collector/README.md

-# Kubernetes Job to collect and export pods metrics
+# Kubernetes Job to collect and export crashed pods metrics

 We are using the Kubernetes API to retrieve all the pods, then we iterate over them to check their statuses, and when the pod is failed, or pending for more than X minutes (the "X" minutes is an option passed through variable), we increment our metric of crashed pods by namespace, to send it later to CloudWatch as a custom metric where we could better analyse the information and create some alerts on it.